mathspp/mathspp/pages/06.courses/uv/_01.hero/hero.md

 ## Improve your Python developer experience with uv in just 4 days

-Simplify your workflows, unify all your tooling needs into a single command, and get _more_ done with _less_ effort in this _free_ email course.
+Simplify your workflows and get _more_ done with _less_ effort in this free email course.

 {% include "forms/form.html.twig" with {form: forms("enroll")} %}